• Skip to primary navigation

 • Tweet

 Soft, light and buttery Pistachio Bundt Cake made with real pistachios and not Pistachio pudding!
 Finished off with fun and festive green candy melts topping.
+Or top with a white chocolate ganache or a silky cream cheese frosting!

 Pistachio is such an underrated dessert flavor!
 Pistachio pairs wonderfully with so many other flavors.
 Vanilla, Almonds, Strawberries, Coconut and Omg Orange!